 Managing career progression and succession planning is accomplished by creating an agency culture that is conducive to learning and professional growth.
 The Arts Commission helps its workforce gain a level of freedom that provides security, satisfaction and, most importantly, a sense of professional fulfillment.
 The Arts Commission is fortunate to employ well educated and ambitious individuals.
-The agency identifies current and potential gaps within the organization that require specific talent and matches these individuals based on objective evaluations of an employee's skills and ambition rather than on favoritism and subjectivity.
+The agency identifies current and potential gaps within the organization that require specific talent and matches these individuals based on objective evaluations of an employee's skills and ambition.